odCat/symmetric-qwerty/t.typ

  :Agent 88 was supposed to check in at 8:14.
 She is 38 minutes late.
  :Her team was assigned to zone 8 of quadrant 828.
 Send 8 more agents.

-I:Use your L-finger for the 9-key.
+I:Use your K-finger for the 9-key.
 *:_T_R_L163
 D:lll l9l lll l9l lll l9l lll